 Edible mushrooms and edible algae are undoubtedly the most nutritional and highly active sources of vitamin B12 needed a vegetarian-based diet.
-Incorporating these functional foods will not only decrease the amount of vegetarians with vitamin B12 deficiencies, but also allow for the recommended daily intake of B12 to be met which most vegetarians struggle with.
+Incorporating these functional foods will decrease the amount of vegetarians with vitamin B12 deficiencies and allow for the recommended daily intake of B12 to be met, which most vegetarians struggle with.
 In doing this, vegetarians will lower the risk of degenerative diseases and increase their vitality and live in the most optimal health possible.

 - Das KC, Herbert V. Vitamin B12–folate interrelations.
 Clin Haematol.
 1976 Oct;5(3):697-745.
 PMID: 10122.

 - Albert MJ, Mathan VI, Baker SJ.
 Vitamin B12 synthesis by human small intestinal bacteria.
 Nature.
 1980 Feb 21;283(5749):781-2. doi: 10.1038/283781a0.
 PMID: 7354869.

 - Paul, C., & Brady, D. M. (2017).
 Comparative Bioavailability and Utilization of Particular Forms of B12 Supplements With Potential to Mitigate B12-related Genetic Polymorphisms.
 Integrative medicine (Encinitas, Calif.), 16(1), 42–49.

 - Pawlak R, Lester SE, Babatunde T. The prevalence of cobalamin deficiency among vegetarians assessed by serum vitamin B12: a review of literature.
 Eur J Clin Nutr.
 2014 May;68(5):541-8. doi: 10.1038/ejcn.2014.46.
 Epub 2014 Mar 26.
 Erratum in: Eur J Clin Nutr.
 2016 Jul;70(7):866.
 PMID: 24667752.